peteroupc/peteroupc.github.io/random.md

 As for reproducible PRNGs, [**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one example of a PRNG with consistent behavior, but none of the following is such a PRNG:

-- The C [**`rand` method**](http://en.cppreference.com/w/cpp/numeric/random/rand), as well as C++'s random number distribution classes, such as [**`std::uniform_int_distribution`**](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), use implementation-defined algorithms for random number generation.
+- The C [**`rand` method**](http://en.cppreference.com/w/cpp/numeric/random/rand), as well as C++'s distribution classes from `<random>`, such as [**`std::uniform_int_distribution`**](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), use implementation-defined algorithms for pseudorandom number generation.
-- .NET's [**`System.Random`**](https://docs.microsoft.com/dotnet/api/system.random) has random number generation behavior that could change in the future.
+- .NET's [**`System.Random`**](https://docs.microsoft.com/dotnet/api/system.random) has pseudorandom number generation behavior that could change in the future.

 <a id=Nondeterministic_Sources_and_Seed_Generation></a>
 ## Nondeterministic Sources and Seed Generation

-RNGs ultimately rely on so-called _nondeterministic sources_; without such sources, no computer can produce random numbers.
+RNGs ultimately rely on so-called _nondeterministic sources_; without such sources, no computer can produce numbers at random.

 <a id=What_Is_a_Nondeterministic_Source></a>
 ### What Is a Nondeterministic Source?

 A _nondeterministic source_ is a source that doesn't give the same output for the same input each time (for example, a clock that doesn't always give the same time).
-There are many kinds of them, but sources useful for random number generation have hard-to-guess output (that is, they have high _entropy_; see the next section).
+There are many kinds of them, but sources useful for generating numbers at random have hard-to-guess output (that is, they have high _entropy_; see the next section).
 They include&mdash;

 - timings of interrupts and disk accesses,
 - timings of keystrokes and/or other input device interactions,